 Pollarding is when the mature alder trees are lopped at about 2 metres above the ground, causing a profusion of new shoots to emerge from the remaining bole.

 When the shoots reach the desired thickness they can be cut for firewood, poles, animal fodder (for mithun, cattle etc.) and even furniture.

 Alder trees may also be interplanted with crops such as maize, barley, pumpkin, cardamom, cinchona, turmeric and chillies, and their rapid rate of regrowth provides biomass to maintain the soil fertility needed to grow these crops.

-You can read more the benefits of alder plantations in Nagaland here.
+You can read more the benefits of the traditional alder-based agroforestry systems in Nagaland here.

 Further on we passed a wonderful display of pink blossoms courtesy of two magnificent cherry trees flanking the road.

 It’s likely that the trees were Prunus nepalensis, more commonly known as the Meghalaya cherry.
 Many pink petals had already fallen from the trees and lay strewn across the road as we walked past.

 We were lucky to have visited in December, at the tail end of the flowering season for the cherry trees.
 Just weeks earlier, around the beginning of November, the city of Shillong in Meghalaya state celebrated the India International Cherry Blossom Festival.